Sunny Mabrey

-Sunny Mabrey (born November 28, 1975) is an American actress and model.
+Sunny Mabrey (born November 28, 1975) is an American actress.
 Prior to debuting in films, Mabrey appeared in music videos, such as "Nookie" from Limp Bizkit.
-Her breakthrough came after she played the lead role, man-eating alien Sara, in Species III (2004), supporting antagonist Charlie Mayweather in XXX: State of the Union (2005) and flight attendant Tiffany in Snakes on a Plane (2006).
+Her breakthrough came after she played the lead role, man-eating alien Sara, in Species III (2004), supporting antagonist Charlie Mayweather in XXX: State of the Union (2005) and flight attendant 'Tiffany' in Snakes on a Plane (2006).